oracle-samples/oci-data-science-ai-samples/jobs/tutorials/standbyjob-with-git/README.md

 PULL_INTERVAL=10
 ```

+Change those environment variables to point to your repository, main file of execution and pull interval.

 `Notice` that you have to CANCEL the job to exit, this job won't exit alone.
 You could also setup max runtime!

-Change those to point to your repository, main file of execution and pull interval.

 Monitoring with the `ads opctl watch <job-run-ocid>` should show something like: